tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 6.9.1 Summary of the Test Definition

-VALIDATION_WASATTRIBUTEDTO_STANDARD is a `Validation` test, that takes prov:wasAttributedTo as input, and asks the question "Does the value in prov:wasAttributedTo conform to the format of [a specified authority]?"
+VALIDATION_WASATTRIBUTEDTO_STANDARD is a `Validation` Test, that takes prov:wasAttributedTo as input, and asks the question "Does the value in prov:wasAttributedTo conform to the format of [a specified authority]?"
 The expected response is COMPLIANT if there is a value in prov:wasAttributedTo and that value conforms to the expected format for an ORCID ID as defined by the default source authority; otherwise NOT_COMPLIANT.
-If there is no value in prov:wasAttributedTo, then this test cannot return a result, and thus returns INTERNAL_PREREQUISITES_NOT_MET.
-This test has a parameter for the source authority, allowing for different implementations to use different authorities for evaluating whether the value in prov:wasAttributedTo conforms to the expected format for different identifiers, while still retaining the same overall logic and purpose of the test.
+If there is no value in prov:wasAttributedTo, then this Test cannot return a Response.result, and thus returns the Response.status INTERNAL_PREREQUISITES_NOT_MET.
+This Test has a parameter for the source authority, allowing for different implementations to use different authorities for evaluating whether the value in prov:wasAttributedTo conforms to the expected format for different identifiers, while still retaining the same overall logic and purpose of the Test.

 #### 6.9.2 Iterate

 Earlier we said _"Treat this `Use Case` definition (and everything else that follows from it) as a first draft."_

-This is a critical point in the process, as we have now defined tests that fill gaps in our `Use Case`, and we have defined these tests in a way that is consistent with the principles of BDQ, and we have provided detailed specifications for these tests.
-However, we have not yet implemented these tests, and we have not yet thrown any real data at these tests to see how they respond.
+This is a critical point in the process.
+We have now defined Tests that fill gaps in our `Use Case`, and we have defined these Tests in a way that is consistent with the principles of BDQ, and we have provided detailed specifications for these Tests.
+However, we have not yet implemented these Tests, or thrown any real data at these Tests to see how they respond.
 Thus, we should treat this as a first draft of the `Use Case` and Test definitions, and be prepared to iterate on these definitions based on implementation feedback and real-world data.

 ## 7 Validation and Community (The "Real-World")